Other dishes of the world

 Place something heavy like a cutting board on top of your paneer.
 Doing this will make its surface flat, and also force out any remaining moisture in it.
 Once you get a firm block of paneer, you will be able to easily slice it with a knife and use it in your recipe.
 Otherwise, it will disintegrate even on a slight touch.

-You can also get a block shaped paneer by tying a knot in the cloth with paneer and place it in a box.
-Place something heave on the cheesecloth to press it down and give the shape of the box to the paneer.
+You can also get a block shaped paneer by tying a knot in the cloth with paneer and placing it in a box.
+Place something heavy on the cheesecloth to press it down and give the shape of the box to the paneer.
 The longer the paneer is pressed, the firmer it will get.
 Solid blocks of paneer are required for certain Indian dishes, such as shahi paneer, paneer tikka etc. Take a look at when to add paneer to curry for some great ideas.
-But you can keep it loose if you are making a recipe that does not require blocks of paneer, such as paneer bhurji and stuff paneer naans.
+But you can keep it loose if you are making a recipe that does not require blocks of paneer, such as paneer bhurji and stuffed paneer naans.

 Once you have made the paneer, soak it in icy water for a couple of hours.
 You may skip this step, as it only aims at improving the texture and appearance of the paneer.
 You don’t need to be too concerned about its looks if you are going to use it in your household only.
 But if you are expecting a guest, improve its appearance with this step.

 Don't know what to do with your leftover whey?
 Take a look at our article on how to use whey water after making paneer to make the most of it.
+Whey can be utilized in soups, smoothies, or even as a nutrient-rich base for bread-making, providing an excellent way to utilize every part of the milk you started with.

 If you want to read similar articles to How To Make Paneer With Vinegar, we recommend you visit our Recipes category.